jpomykala/jpomykala.github.io/_posts/2018-08-04-serverless-contact-form-on-static-page.md

 ---
 layout: post
 title: 📨 Contact form on static page with Amazon Lambda Function
-tags: [software-development, aws]
+tags: ['aws lambda', 'serverless', 'contact form']
 image: /assets/lambda.png
+modified_date: 2021-02-23 8:30:00 +0000
 ---

-If you are here I assume that you probably don't know PHP nor Wordpress, and so you decided to built a static web page or use some static page generator like Jekyll, Grav or GatsbyJS.
+If you are here, then I assume that you probably don't know PHP nor Wordpress, and so you decided to build a static web page or use some static page generator like Jekyll, Grav or GatsbyJS.
 Right now your obvious option to provide ability to create a contact from is using a [formspree.io](https://formspree.io) or something similar.
 I'm going to show you how to write your own contact form 'backend' in very short time.

 ![lambda](/assets/2018-08-04/lambda.png)

-Please remember that this is not a step by step tutorial, I'm describing overall architecture with the code (*copy-paste ready* certification).
+Please remember that this is not a step-by-step tutorial, I'm describing overall architecture with code (*copy-paste ready* certification).
-If you have any remarks, write a comment in section below or [create a Github issue](https://github.com/jpomykala/jpomykala.github.io/blob/master/_posts/2018-08-04-serverless-contact-form-on-static-page.md). 😉
+If you have any remarks, then [let me know](https://twitter.com/jakub_pomykala) or [create a Github issue](https://github.com/jpomykala/jpomykala.github.io/blob/master/_posts/2018-08-04-serverless-contact-form-on-static-page.md). 😉

 ### Requirements